code-by-matt/flowerpower/README.md

 The above results tell us that our classifier performs really well, so long as `C` isn't too small.
 This means that our data fits a simple pattern really well and is not very susceptible to overfitting.
 The script then

+[^1]: It's so popular, it tops Wikipedia's [list of classic data sets](https://en.wikipedia.org/wiki/Data_set#Classic_data_sets)–because of course such a thing exists.

+[^2]: I later realized that scikit-learn comes pre-packaged with the iris data set, but this is still a good exercise in data-wrangling for me.